Guide: Self-hosting Stable Diffusion on Ubuntu using an Nvidia GPU

 Ampere series (latest) GPUs are the most recommended for both cost and features but Turing, Volta, Pascal and Maxwell series GPUs should all work.
 See: cuda support

-Best all-rounder and value for money: Nvidia RTX 3060 12GB (i’ve confirmed it works with this guide)
+Best AI all-rounder and value for money (by far): Nvidia RTX 3060 12GB

 Resources: